 A full-blown pandemic had been announced by the second week in March, and the cruise industry was thrown into chaos.

 Lines had severely altered port calls, with most canceling voyages completely or cutting them short mid-cruise, leaving ships sailing aimlessly — sometimes for weeks — searching for a place to dock to disembark passengers.

 News outlets everywhere latched on to what appeared to be large numbers of cases coming from a couple of unlucky ships, blaming the entire industry for the virus’ spread when, in reality, cruise lines ceased operations voluntarily, beginning March 11 — a full 24 hours prior to the US Federal Government’s request for them to do so.

 The Miami Herald has been keeping detailed records of all verified cruise ship-related cases for both passengers and crew (3,047 total cases as of 5/22/20).

 At the end of 2018, the capacity of all cruise ships was 537,000 passengers, according to Cruise Market Watch.
 If we consider the capacity that was added in 2019, the total capacity for the end of 2019/early 2020 was about 570,856.
 (These numbers do not include crew.)

 If we assume all ships were regularly sailing full, less than 0.5% of people on cruise ships at one time have been sick with the virus — not even half of 1%.
 (The math works out to 0.534%.
-Because the Miami Herald’s numbers include crew but the passenger capacity numbers do not, the percentage is even smaller.)
+The percentage is even smaller because the Miami Herald’s numbers include crew, but the passenger capacity numbers do not.)